nikolaygit/grunt-files-to-javascript-variables/README.md

 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.1.9 - renamed task to filesToJavascript.
 * 0.1.8 - improved debug statements and commit of templates.
 * 0.1.7 - removed unneeded debugging statements.
 * 0.1.6 - added support for configuration without indexes.
 See the 'createJSTemplates' grunt configuration and test/templates.
 * 0.1.5 - fixed fileNamePropertyOnly bug.
-* 0.1.4 - added a new option jsonBaseFileVariableSuffix.
+* 0.1.4 - added a new option outputBaseFileVariableSuffix.
 * 0.1.3 - renamed task to filesToJson.
 * 0.1.1 - updated README and GitHub repository.
 * 0.1.0 - initial commit.